New algorithms for girth and cycle detection: Introduction

 Itai and Rodeh~\cite{itai1977finding} showed that the girth can be computed in $O(mn)$ time or in $O(n^\omega)$ time, where $\omega< 2.371552$~\cite{williams2024new}, if Fast Matrix Multiplication (FMM) algorithms are used.
-They also proved that the problem of computing the girth is equivalent to the problem of deciding whether there is a $C_3$ (triangle) in the graph or not.
+They also proved that the problem of computing the girth is equivalent to the problem of deciding whether there is a $C_3$ (triangle) in a graph or not.

-Interestingly, there is a close connection between the girth problem and the All Pairs Shortest Path (APSP) problem.
-Vassilevska W. and Williams~\cite{WilliamsW18} proved that a truly subcubic time algorithm that computes the girth, without FMM, implies a truly subcubic time algorithm that computes APSP, without FMM.
-Such an algorithm for APSP would be a major breakthrough.
-In light of this girth and APSP connection, it is natural to settle for an \textit{approximation} algorithm for the girth instead of exact computation.
+In practice, algorithms for FMM have very large constant factors in their running time.
+Combinatorial algorithms, informally, are algorithms which do not use algebraic methods that are being used by FMM algorithms, and consequently are often more practical.
+Vassilevska W. and Williams~\cite{WilliamsW18} showed that if there exists a truly subcubic time\footnote{$O(n^{3-c})$ time for a constant $c > 0$.} combinatorial algorithm which detects if a graph has a triangle (and therefore also a subcubic time algorithm that computes the exact girth), then there exists a truly subcubic time combinatorial algorithm for Boolean Matrix Multiplication (BMM) (and therefore also for unweighted All Pairs Shortest Path (APSP), see \cite{galil1997all}, \cite{seidel1995all}, \cite{shoshan1999all}).
+Such an algorithm would be a major breakthrough.
+As a result, to get a faster running time for computing the girth, it is natural to settle for an \textit{approximation} algorithm for the girth instead of an exact computation.
 An $(\alpha,\beta)$-approximation $\hat{g}$ of $g$ (where $\alpha \geq 1$ and $\beta \geq 0$), satisfies $g\leq \hat{g} \leq \alpha \cdot g+\beta$.
 We denote an approximation as an $\alpha$-approximation if $\beta=0$ and as a $(+\beta)$-approximation if $\alpha=1$.